18F/health-tracking-course/collections/_courses/one/reportout.md

 ## Congratulations! (?m, team)

 Take time to celebrate your lessons learned and the actionable next steps.
-You've covered a top priority row from every Primary Indicator in the Health Rubric.
+You've covered a top priority row from every Primary Indicator in the Health Rubric!

 Sharing lessons learned at a team huddle is an opportunity for your colleagues to lift you up for having undertaken this learning and a chance for you to share out how you hope to advance and grow as a state officer.

 Congratulations.
-You've completed course one. :tada: Look forward to course 2, where you'll complete all the top priority rows of the Rubric.
+You've completed course one. :tada: Look forward to course two, where you'll complete all the top priority rows of the Rubric.